sinclairzx81/typebox/readme.md

 ### Transform Types

-TypeBox supports bi-directional decode and encode with Transform types.
-These types are designed to operate with the Value and TypeCompiler Encode and Decode functions.
-Transform types are useful to convert Json encoded values into constructs more natural to JavaScript.
-The following creates a Transform type to convert between Date and number using the Value module.
+TypeBox supports value decoding and encoding with Transform types.
+These types work in tandem with the Encode and Decode functions available on the Value and TypeCompiler modules.
+Transform types can be used to convert Json encoded values into constructs more natural to JavaScript.
+The following creates a Transform type to decode numbers into Dates using the Value module.

 ```typescript
 import { Value } from '@sinclair/typebox/value'